 Dwelling-Accessory.
-A smaller, secondary dwelling unit either detached or attached, such as a garage apartment or cottage, designed for occupancy by one or two persons and located on a lot with an existing single-family dwelling.
-Said units shall not exceed one per lot.
+A smaller, secondary dwelling unit either detached or attached, such as a garage apartment or cottage, designed for occupancy and located on a lot with an existing single-family dwelling.

 Dwelling-Multifamily.
 A building or portion thereof containing three or more dwelling units on a single lot where each unit has a separate entrance from the outside or through a common vestibule.
 A multifamily structure where dwelling units are available for lease or rent for less than one month shall be considered lodging.
 (LBCS S1121 and S1140)